nicklutsko/nicklutsko.github.io/_posts/2018-10-30-Theories-for-the-Poleward-Shift-of-the-Mid-Latitude-Jets.md

 <p>$($Figure 6 from <a href="https://ore.exeter.ac.uk/repository/bitstream/handle/10871/19116/globwarm.pdf?sequence=1&isAllowed=y">Vallis et al. $($2015$)$</a>.
 Sorry for the jet colormap.$)$</p>

-<p>So the meridional temperature gradient in the upper troposphere increases and we expect the mean winds to accelerate in the upper troposphere/lower stratosphere.
-In the lower troposphere the meridional temperature gradient is reduced, resulting in a weakening of low level baroclinicity.
+<p>In the upper troposphere the meridional temperature gradient increases because of the enhanced tropical warming, and we expect the mean winds to accelerate in the upper troposphere/lower stratosphere.
+In the lower troposphere the meridional temperature gradient is weakened because of the high-latitude warming, resulting in a reduction of low level baroclinicity.
 During El Nino events there is also enhanced warming of the tropical upper troposphere, but over a narrower range of latitudes, and this difference is probably key to the opposing responses of the jet.</p>

 <h3>Moving the sinks</h3>